-JOHN PENNYCUFF (2003): On front lines, on sidelines, and behind the scenes, besides supporting reproductive choice and AIDS funding, he has been an outspoken, proud, and ceaseless activist since 1991 for sexual-minority rights in civil society and the United Methodist Church.
-His commitment, courage, and energy have made him a model for direct-action, educational, and political work toward equality.
+JOHN PENNYCUFF (2003, now deceased): On front lines, on sidelines, and behind the scenes, besides supporting reproductive choice and AIDS funding, he was an outspoken, proud, and ceaseless activist since 1991 for sexual-minority rights in civil society and the United Methodist Church.
+His commitment, courage, and energy made him a model for direct-action, educational, and political work toward equality.
+Born in Chicago in 1964, he died here on January 29, 2012.